owagner/hue2mqtt/README.md

 will distinctly set a single datapoint (equal to the field names in the composite JSON state object) to the simple value.

+The fields "bri", "hue", "sat", "x", "y" and "ct" have variants with a "_inc" suffix which accept a relative value.
+For example, setting "bri_inc" to "5" will increase the brightness by 5, setting "bri_inc" to "-5" will decrease the brightness by 5.
+The values will clip properly within their allowed range.

 The same is possible with groups:

 	hue/set/groups/<groupname>